 \section{Discussion}

-In light of the ground state structure of the string-net models, we developed a set of efficient quantum circuits for preparing the topological string-net states with depth that scales linearly as the minimum width of the system.
+In light of the ground state structure of the string-net models, we develop a set of efficient quantum circuits for preparing the topological string-net states with depth that scales linearly as the minimum width of the system.
 The implementation offers substantial practical advantages compared to the previously known unitary constructions~\cite{konig:2009,Soejima2020}.
 The prepared topological states serve as platforms supporting abelian or non-abelian anyons, which are braided by the unitary string operators.
-Although we have focused our discussion on the honeycomb lattice, the implementation of the protocol can be easily run on the heavy-hexagon lattice~\cite{chamberland:2020}, which is available in current quantum computing platforms.
+Although we focus our discussion on the honeycomb lattice, the implementation of the protocol can easily be run on the heavy-hexagon lattice~\cite{chamberland:2020}, which is available in current quantum computing platforms.
 The construction also straightforwardly generalizes to any other 2D trivalent lattices compatible with the architecture of the devices, rendering further reduction on the number of qudits needed.
-The explicit quantum gates we use during the construction are local within each plaquette on the lattice (e.g. Fig.~\ref{general_sn}).
-In practice, the implementation of these gates needs to be optimized based on specific device connectivity, as was done in Ref.~\cite{Satzinger2021} for the square lattice.
+The explicit quantum gates that we use during the construction are local within each plaquette on the lattice (e.g. Fig.~\ref{general_sn}).
+In practice, the implementation of these gates needs to be optimized based on specific device connectivity, as has been done in Ref.~\cite{Satzinger2021} for the square lattice.